tsers/zeison/README.md

 ## Motivation

 Oh why?
-Why must the JSON parsing to be so challenging in Scala?
+Why must JSON parsing be so challenging in Scala?
 First you must download tons of dependencies, then remember to use right package imports (for implicit conversions) and/or implicit formats.
 C'moon!
 JSON has **six** valid data types (+ null).
-It's not a rocket science.
+It's not rocket science.

 Zeison tries to simplify the JSON parsing, management and rendering so that you don't need to know any implicit values or conversions.
 Under the hood, it uses [json-smart](https://code.google.com/p/json-smart/) for parsing and rendering so it is **fast** too.

-Zeison is extremely lightweight - it and it's transient dependencies (well.. just json-smart) require under 150KB of space.
+Zeison is extremely lightweight - it and its transient dependencies (well.. just json-smart) require under 150KB of space.